Updated on 2026-07-07 GMT+08:00

 A VPC provides a secure, logically isolated virtual network environment.
 VPCs provide the same resources as physical networks, and they also provide various advanced network services, such as elastic IP addresses and security groups.

-With VPCs, node networks and container networks in CCE clusters can be isolated.
+With VPCs, both node networks and pod networks in CCE clusters can be isolated.
 You can also configure EIPs and bandwidths for your clusters for more flexible scalability.

 For details, see Creating a VPC with a Subnet.